 Fall is one of the most beautiful times of year in Wyoming.
 Especially in the Big Horns, where the turning quaking aspen trees are breathtaking.

 Leah has been part of the ownership of the Paradise Ranch since 1984.
 The ranch itself was homesteaded as a cow camp operation back in 1905.
 But by 1907, it was already being ran as a dude ranch.
 Over the years, the 160 acres of deeded land surrounded by national forest service ground, has gone through many different owners and phases.
-Today, Leah and Clay do their best to preserve the integrity of the ranch that has been passed onto them.
+Today, Leah and Clay do their best to preserve the integrity of the ranch that has been placed in their hands for caretaking.
 40 years of ownership makes them the longest standing proprietors in the ranch's history.

 Nestled among the ponderosa pine trees are all cabins and outbuildings necessary to make the guest ranch run.
 Including two buildings from the original homestead.